mathandy/cse12-repo-fetcher/README.md

 * pandas  # tested with 1.0.3

 # Usage
-1. Edit the all caps variables at the top of main.py and the gitlab URL in the `user2repo()` function
+1. Edit the all-caps variables at the top of main.py and the gitlab URL in the `user2repo()` function
 2. python main.py